OctopusDeploy/People/Engineering/Software-Engineering/L4-Lead-Software-Engineer.md

 ## 🌱 Teaching and Mentoring

 - I define, document, and refine best practices in my team's area of focus.
-- I help guide and support the development of new projects across the organization.
+- I help guide and support the development of new projects across the organisation.
 - I work to expand the technical skill sets of my team.
 - I challenge and coach my peers to improve and grow.
-- I help teammates identify key contributions, foster growth, and stay focused by filtering out distractions.
+- I help people determine the most valuable ways they can contribute, and grow, and I help them block out the noise.

 <details>
 <summary>Examples</summary>